Why Go to Graduate School?

 - ACTIVELY pursue research opportunities, internships and other experiences related to your goals.

-- Have informational interviews with faculty and graduate students in your field of interest to learn more about graduate programs.
+- Have informational interviews with faculty and graduate students in your field of interest to learn more about the graduate programs.

 - Set up an appointment with a career counselor to discuss your professional goals, as well as the details related to selecting and applying to graduate programs.